Nickname: Event Horizon, Home Run Hayes, Hammerin' Hanlon, The eGG Beater

 Great American Nightmare '22, Five Star Title Defense vs. Rezin - L

 ReVival 11, singles match vs. Cancer Jiles - W

 ReVival 13, singles match vs. Bobby Dean - W

 ReVival 15, singles match vs. GREAT SCOTT - L

 UltraViolence '22, singles match vs. Ivan Stanislav - W

-Theme Music: "Black Hole" by We Came as Romans
+Theme Music: "Daggers" by We Came as Romans

 Finishing Move: The EpochPop-up 180 Sit-Out Choke Bomb.
 After his set-up theatrics, Hayes will hoist the opponent in the air by the throat with both hands as they return off the ropes.
 He'll turn 180 degrees, will often throw in a lil' leg kick for style, and hammer them into the mat with a powerful sit-out choke-bomb.
 See moveset for setup.

 Wrestling Style: Powerful and explosive performer.

 -Showmanship beyond anything.
 He'll add flash to any move possible.